michielbdejong/ludbud/README.md

 ## ludbud: Let User Data Be User Data

-Ludbud is a fork of the on-the-wire parts of [remotestorage.js](https://github.com/remotestorage/remotestorage.js).
+Ludbud is a client-side JavaScript library for accessing per-user data on the user's remoteStorage, Dropbox, Google Drive, Hoodie, etcetera.
-Its aim is to be a second independent client-side implementation of the [remoteStorage protocol](http://tools.ietf.org/html/draft-dejong-remotestorage-04), as well as a client for other per-user data stores which offer an API which is accessible from the browser (i.e. support OAuth 2 implicit grant flow and provide CORS headers).
-Currently it supports Dropbox, GoogleDrive, and remoteStorage.
-Support for Hoodie and ownCloud is planned.
+Its aim is to be a second independent (and much more light-weight) client-side implementation of the [remoteStorage protocol](http://tools.ietf.org/html/draft-dejong-remotestorage-04), as well as a client for other per-user data stores which offer an API which is accessible from the browser (i.e. support OAuth 2 implicit grant flow and provide CORS headers).
+Currently it supports only remoteStorage, and only partially.
+Support for Dropbox, GoogleDrive, Hoodie, and ownCloud is planned.

 # Build